//UNDER CONSTRUCTION//

 Think of all the other stuff as foreplay, whereas banging out the sample on the pads is getting closer to the climax.

-In this post, I will be going into some philosophical ramblings about beats and sampling including knowledge, impressions, and wisdom I’ve accrued since I began making beats in 2007.
+In this post, I will be going into some philosophical ramblings about beats and sampling including knowledge, impressions, and wisdom I’ve accrued over the years.

 If you’re interested in reading that, it will be at the end after everything else.